NexPlayer/Android-SDK/advanced.md

 - When an open command succeeds, issue a start command to begin actual playback.
 - When a stop command succeeds, issue a close command to close the file.

-This is because commands such asopenandstoptake some time to execute, and follow-up commands such as startandclosecannot be called immediately, but must wait until the first command has completed.
+This is because commands such as open and stop take some time to execute, and follow-up commands such as start and close can not be called immediately, but must wait until the first command has completed.

-> **Warning** However, do not callclosein these event handlers as this may give rise to a deadlock.
+> **Warning** However, do not call close in these event handlers as this may give rise to a deadlock.
 A safe way to call `close` is to use the Android UI main thread’s message handler.

 > See each individual `IListener` method for a recommendation on how to implement that method in your application.